Uniform boundedness on extremal subsets in Alexandrov spaces: Volumes of extremal subsets

-Next, we estimate such $R$ in Proposition \ref{prop:gexp} independently from each space.
-The following technique was used in \cite[3.3]{PP2} to prove the convergence of parameters of radial curves.
-It controls the speeds of radial curves.
+Next we provide a uniform estimate on the radius $R$ of Proposition \ref{prop:gexp} in terms of other geometric quantities.
+The following technique was used in \cite[3.3]{PP2} to prove the convergence of the parameters of radial curves.
+This controls the speeds of radial curves.

 \begin{lem} Let $M$ be an Alexandrov space with curvature $\ge-1$ and $p\in M$. \begin{enumerate} \item Assume that there exists $c>0$ such that $|\nabla\dist_p|>c$ on $\bar B(p,r)\setminus\{p\}$.
 Assume further that there exist $\rho>0$ and $\theta<\pi/2$ such that $(\partial B(p,\rho))'_p$ is $\theta$-dense in $\Sigma_p$.
-Then, there exists $R=R(r,c,\rho,\theta)>0$ (depending only on $r$, $c$, $\rho$ and $\theta$) such that
+Then there exists $R=R(r,c,\rho,\theta)>0$ (depending only on $r$, $c$, $\rho$, and $\theta$) such that

 \item Assume that there exists $c>0$ such that $|\nabla\dist_p|>c$ on $A(p;r_1,r_2)$.
 Assume further that there exist $\rho>0$ and $\theta<\pi/2$ such that for any $y\in\partial B(p,r_1)$ there is $x\in\partial B(p,\rho)$ with $\tilde\angle xpy<\theta$.
-Then, there exists $R=R(r_2,c,\rho,\theta)>0$ (independent of $r_1$) such that
+Then there exists $R=R(r_2,c,\rho,\theta)>0$ (independent of $r_1$) such that

 \end{enumerate} \end{lem}